11.3 Airway, Breathing, Circulation, and Medical Emergencies

 Recognition, Basic Intervention, and Referral

-BPOC 40.7 teaches airway management by matching the method to the casualty.
-A conscious person who can maintain an airway may use a position of comfort.
-A person without suspected neck or spine injury may need a head-tilt and chin-lift.
-A person with possible neck or spine injury may need a jaw thrust while keeping the head and neck neutral.
-The curriculum warns against blind finger sweeps.
+BPOC 40.7 matches the airway method to the casualty's condition.
+A conscious person who can protect their own airway may simply assume a position of comfort.
+An unconscious person with no suspected neck or spine injury gets a head-tilt, chin-lift.
+An unconscious person with possible neck or spine injury gets a jaw thrust while the head and neck are held neutral, so the airway opens without flexing the cervical spine.
+The curriculum prohibits blind finger sweeps because they can push an object deeper or be bitten; look first, and clear visible obstructions only.

-BPOC 40.8 addresses breathing problems.
-A penetrating injury to the chest, abdomen, or back can call for an occlusive dressing, preferably a commercial vented chest seal, with monitoring for tension pneumothorax.
-Severe allergic reaction, asthma attack, and opioid overdose all require rapid referral to medical personnel.
-The officer may encourage self-administration of prescribed epinephrine or inhaler medication and may administer naloxone when indicated, available, and authorized.
+BPOC 40.8 addresses breathing emergencies.
+A penetrating wound to the chest, back, or upper abdomen can require an occlusive dressing, preferably a commercial vented chest seal, while monitoring for tension pneumothorax (worsening distress, distended neck veins, tracheal shift).
+Severe allergic reaction (anaphylaxis), asthma attack, and opioid overdose all demand rapid referral to medical personnel; within authorization, the officer may assist self-administration of a prescribed epinephrine auto-injector or rescue inhaler, and may administer naloxone when indicated, available, and authorized by agency protocol.

 Condition clueBPOC recognition pointBest exam direction

-Pinpoint pupils and slow breathingOpioid overdoseRescue breathing and naloxone if authorized
+Pinpoint pupils, slow breathingOpioid overdoseRescue breathing and naloxone if authorized

-Chest pressure, jaw or left arm painHeart attackPosition of comfort and rapid medical referral
+Chest pressure, jaw or left-arm painHeart attackPosition of comfort, calm, rapid medical referral

-BPOC 40.9 requires completion of a nationally accredited CPR/AED course covering adults, children, and infants, plus choking and rescue breathing components.
-The JTA also lists AED deployment, CPR, rescue breathing, first aid for heart attack, and overdose response as core tasks.
-A question that asks about cardiac arrest should not be answered with transport first if CPR/AED is immediately indicated and safe.
+BPOC 40.9 requires completion of a nationally accredited CPR/AED course covering adults, children, and infants, plus choking and rescue-breathing components.
+The JTA lists AED deployment, CPR, rescue breathing, first aid for heart attack, and overdose response as core tasks.
+A cardiac-arrest stem should never be answered with 'transport first' if CPR/AED is immediately indicated and the scene is safe — early defibrillation drives survival.
+BPOC 40.9 also defines physiological shock as inadequate blood flow producing altered consciousness; pale, cool, clammy skin; and a rapid, weak, or absent pulse.

-BPOC 40.10 through 40.14 adds environmental, trauma, and medical-recognition patterns.
-Heat emergencies call for removal from heat and cooling.
-Cold emergencies call for warmth, dry clothing, and keeping trauma patients warm.
-Burns require stopping the burning process without exposing the officer, removing constricting jewelry or clothing, dry dressings, and medical referral.
-Fractures and severe sprains require immobilization above and below the injury and reassessment of circulation.
+BPOC 40.10 through 40.14 add environmental, trauma, and metabolic recognition.
+Heat emergencies: remove from heat and actively cool.
+Cold emergencies: provide warmth, remove wet clothing, and keep trauma patients warm to prevent the lethal hypothermia link in MARCH.
+Burns: stop the burning process without exposing the officer, remove constricting jewelry and clothing, cover with dry dressings, and refer.
+Fractures and severe sprains: immobilize the joint above and below the injury and reassess circulation distal to the splint.

 Applied Scenario Guidance